Skip to main content

 The dialogue will continue to focus its discussion on market access, including free trade agreements, tax structure and regimes, and non-tariff measures; trade and business facilitation; harmonization of standards and regulations; new technologies; and economic and technical cooperation related to the automotive industry in the Asia-Pacific region.

-The AD is due to hold two meetings in 2024 in Peru, during SOM2 and SOM3.
-For information on these events please contact the AD program director.
+The group is due to hold its 41st AD meeting on 9-10 May 2025 in Jeju, Korea during SOM2.
+For information on this event, please contact the AD program director.

 Contacts